Richard Gabriel with Judith © 2009 All rights reserved

 At last on harder ground we were following a rising dirt track and with some surprise, we levelled over the top of the Butte and were confronted with the sight you see in our lead picture.

 This unfinished Temple is awesome for many reasons.
 It is huge; but not collossal.
-It is 'thought' to be attributed to Sobek, but no one really knows.
+It is thought to be attributed to Sobek, but no one really knows for sure.
 The design is also unusual, formed from sometimes massive sandy limestone blocks, with a best date that ties with the time of the Basalt quarries during the Late Old/ Middle Kingdom 2125-1570 BC.

 There are several compartments inside including a completely enclosed compartment.
-It is thought this was a mortuary Temple containing Statues of Gods within its compartments.
+It is thought this was a mortuary Temple containing iconic Statues of Gods within its compartments.
 The construction is also unusual as you will see in the pics.
-It uses huge blocks intricately hewn with interlocking faces much the same as seen in Peru; with no mortar but able to withsatnd great structural disturbance.
+It uses huge blocks intricately hewn with interlocking faces much the same as seen in Peru; with no mortar but able to withstand great structural disturbances such as earthquakes.

-Even this however seems to be a complete overkill in construction.
-We have the evidence for pivoted doors and possible bracing, just like for a Fort and not a Temple; but el-Sagha has a bagful of unanswered questions like these to be tackled.
 The lonely site clearly has not achieved the attention of more popular places such as the Valley of the Kings and Giza.
 This is a shame because as you may see from Google Earth, the whole area is filled with the evidence of substantial ancient occupation.
-In fact, if you study the area properly using Google Earth, you will gasp at what can still be seen outlined below the surface of the sands.
+In fact, if you study the area properly, you will gasp at what can still be seen outlined below the surface of the sands.
 And please don't forget that magic old water level of 200 feet plus towards the end of the last ice age.
 The striation of the ground from ancient inundation is so obvious!

 Only a few miles around the Qatrani Range is the site of Abu Lifa, featured on another of our pages.
 Many occasional finds have been made from the Quatrani area dating back thousands of years.
 There is undoubtedly much more to uncover.